Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Introduction

+\cite{Yang21realtimeDMPC} instead proposes a two-stage real-time distributed MPC algorithm with an adaptive linear discretisation approach.
+In the first stage, motivated by the limited communication rate available underwater, the variables and gradients are discretised to a fixed number of bits, and the discretisation interval decreases in width and centres on the new values with each iteration until an associated optimisation problem reaches a certain suboptimality.
+At the same time, the product of bits and iterations is bounded above by the number of bits allowed per control-loop time step.
+The design of the quantiser occurs offline.
+The second stage executes discrete-time control online, using the progressive quantiser as outlined above.

+The algorithm was shown to be closed-loop stable both mathematically and by simulation, and its performance was also tested in simulation under small disturbances.
+Nonetheless, it remains to be seen if the algorithm would be adaptable to continuous-time systems, and the sampling time of the system appears to be very short; this suggests that packets would need to be at least as short if data are expected once every sampling period.
+In addition, the agents need to know everybody's initial state variable, and should a packet with quantised state be lost, the recipient has no way of recovering the lost information.

-The work in~\cite{Cai23CFC4mAUV} proposes a leader-follower approach to formation control that considers packet delays and packet loss.
+\cite{Cai23CFC4mAUV} proposes a leader-follower approach to formation control that considers packet delays and packet loss.
 The controller is not based on an MPC framework, and rather a backstepping sliding-mode algorithm, which is shown to be Lyapunov convergent.
-Relevant to our paper is the mechanism in~\cite{Cai23CFC4mAUV} for recovering information from lost and delayed packets, that are compensated with a predictor.
+Relevant to our paper is the mechanism in~\cite{Cai23CFC4mAUV} for recovering information from lost and delayed packets, that are compensated with a Gaussian predictor.
+The packets themselves contain state information and a timestamp, and the predictor assumes that the state variables are sampled with noise.
 The simulation results show that the predictor helps reducing the tracking error even under 50\% packet loss ratio.
+Further, the assumption of sampling state variables with noise allows applying e.g.\ quantisation noise.

 \cite{DiLeo17commsaware} presents instead a communications-aware distributed MPC algorithm, in that vehicles are to maintain connectivity of the communication links, for navigating through a sequence of points while avoiding collisions.
-The communication is symmetric, and the agents send their planned path with a compressed format, though the compression mechanism for the data is different from the one proposed in our paper (as will be clear later, based on quantization of opportune transformations of splines coefficients).
+The communication is symmetric, and the agents send their planned path with a compressed format, though the compression mechanism for the data is different from the one proposed in our paper (as will be clear later, based on quantisation of opportune transformations of spline coefficients).